ebezzam/ebezzam.github.io/projects.md

 _Where: LCAV (EPFL, Lausanne, Switzerland)_<br>
 _When: Ongoing!_

-This has been an ongoing project as part of my Research Scholar' work at LCAV (EPFL) in collaboration with multiple people, in particular my supervisor <a href="http://www.robinscheibler.org/" target="_blank">Dr. Robin Scheibler</a>.
+This has been an ongoing project which began during my Research Scholar' work at LCAV (EPFL) in collaboration with multiple people, in particular my supervisor <a href="http://www.robinscheibler.org/" target="_blank">Dr. Robin Scheibler</a>.
 The project encompasses algorithms, software, embedded systems, and hardware.

 My main contributions:
 * Development for the <a href="https://github.com/LCAV/pyroomacoustics" target="_blank">`pyroomacoustics`</a> package, most notably the direction-of-arrival (DOA) techniques and the STFT engine.